-The Royal St. John’s Regatta Committee is pleased to announce three new inductees into the Regatta Hall of Fame: Torbay Fisherman’s Crew 1928-1938, Mr. Ronnie Whitten and Mr. Michael Hickey.
+July 6, 2023 (St. John’s, NL) – The Royal St. John’s Regatta Committee is pleased to announce two new inductees into the Regatta Hall of Fame: Charles Cook, in the category of builder, and Ed Williams, in the category of rower.

-“This year, we have added three worthy inductees to the Regatta Hall of Fame,” said Noelle Thomas-Kennell, President of the Royal St. John’s Regatta Committee.
-“The Torbay Fisherman’s Crew 1928-1938, Mr. Ronnie Whitten and Mr. Michael Hickey have had a significant impact on the Regatta and fixed-seat rowing and we’re proud to honour their substantial contributions in this way.”
+“This year we have added two worthy inductees to the Regatta Hall of Fame,” said Noelle Thomas-Kennell, President of the Royal St. John’s Regatta Committee.

-The Hall of Fame Induction Ceremony will be hosted by the City of St. John’s on Wednesday, July 27th, 2022.
+The Hall of Fame Induction Ceremony will be hosted by the City of St. John’s on Wednesday, July 26, 2023 at the St. John’s Convention Centre.

-Perhaps Mr. Whitten’s greatest achievement took place with the Crosbie Industrial Crew in 2006 and 2007.
-This team, considered one of the greatest of all time, would break the nine minute barrier in practice twice, and three times on Regatta Day.
-This includes the historic 2007 Royal St. John’s Regatta where the Crosbie Industrial crew would break the course record, not once, but twice in the same day.
-This achievement is considered one of the greatest single Regatta performances of all time.
-The time of 8:51.32 continues to be current long course record 15 years later.
+Mr. Williams’ first championship was in 1999 with the NTV crew, who would go on to win four straight championships.
+Though this achievement is remarkable in and of itself, Mr. Williams would also go on to win two more championship races with Crosbie Industrial crew in 2006 and 2007.
+Crosbie Industrial, considered one of the greatest crews of all time, would break the nine minute long course barrier, including the historical 2007 Regatta where the Crosbie Industrial crew would break the course record, not once, but twice in the same day.
+This achievement is considered one of the greatest single Regatta performances of all time, resulting in Mr. Williams and the team being awarded the prestigious Lord Warden’s Medal for their efforts.
+8:51.32 continues to be current long course record 15 years later.
+Now, on the 15th anniversary of this record performance, Mr. Williams is back in the boat competing in the men’s masters’ category.

 The Hall of Fame Committee puts out a call for nominations in the spring of each year.
 The three categories are: Rower/Crew, Coach/Coxswain, and Builder.
 The Committee receives and reviews applications, and certificates are presented at a special luncheon the Wednesday before the Regatta.

-The 2022 Royal St. John’s Regatta Hall of Fame Committee members are: Don Kelly (Chair), Brendan McCarthy, Brian Madore, Mike Power, Wayne Purchase, Gail Malone, Bob Whelan (Secretary) and Chris Neary.
+The 2023 Royal St. John’s Regatta Hall of Fame Committee members are: Don Kelly (Chair), Bob Whelan (Secretary), Brendan McCarthy, Brian Madore, Mike Power, Wayne Purchase, Gail Malone, and Chris Neary.

 “We take pride in ensuring deserving candidates are inducted into the Hall of Fame each year,” said Mr. Kelly.
 “We take passion in recognizing these exceptional individuals and highly encourage people to submit a nomination for future inductees.”